Rakugakids: Legacy

-Related releases

 Some references such as characters and music from Rakugakids were later added to other video games by Konami.
 In Castlevania: Circle of the Moon, protagonist Nathan Graves can transform into the Beartank character by equipping the Bear Ring and activating the Black Dog and Pluto cards (which normally transforms him into a Skeleton).
-Beartank, Robot CHO, Mamezo, Marsa, Cools Roy, Captain Cat Kit, Darkness, and Astronauts makes an appearance in Goemon Mononoke Sugoroku.
+The playable characters appear as battle cards in Goemon Mononoke Sugoroku.
 Beartank also appears as a secret character in Konami Krazy Racers.
 Music from the game also appears in some of Konami's Bemani games, namely Beatmania GB and Pop n' Music.